Johann Puch: Biography

-Johann Puch was born on 27 June 1862 to Slovene peasants at house no. 79 in Sakušak near Ptuj (Pettau), part of Lower Styria, Slovenia.
+Johann Puch was born on 27 June 1862 to Slovene peasants at house no. 79 in Sakušak near Ptuj, part of Lower Styria, Slovenia.
 He was the son of the cottager Franz Puch and Agnes Ziserl Puch, and he was baptized Johann Puch the same day in Juršinci.
 The eldest son of nine children, he left his family home at the age of eight and at twelve apprenticed as a locksmith in Ptuj.
 Having finished his training in 1877, he moved to the Styrian capital Graz, where he did his military service and from 1885 worked for several employers.
 He concentrated on bicycle manufacturing and soon became a noted specialist.
 On 18 September 1889, he married Maria Anna Reinitzhuber at the cathedral in Graz.

-In 1889 Puch travelled to a bicycle trade fair in Leipzig, where he concluded a contract with Thomas Humber's cycle company.
+In 1889, Puch travelled to a bicycle trade fair in Leipzig, where he concluded a contract with Thomas Humber's cycle company.
 The same year he founded his first workshop in Graz and started to distribute Styria safety bicycles.
 His enterprise quickly expanded and in 1891 he founded the Johann Puch & Comp. trading company with 34 employees, selling bicycles all over Austria-Hungary, as well as exporting to the United Kingdom and France.
 Racers on Styria bicycles were successful in long-distance road races, most notably Josef Fischer, winner of the first edition of Paris–Roubaix in 1896.
 At that time, Puch already employed more than 300 workers and sold about 6,000 bicycle per annum.